 Robert graduated from the University of Sheffield in 2014 with a degree in Journalism Studies.
 He has written articles for online and print publications in the UK, about everything from Sheffield’s flourishing independent music scene to European public procurement directives.
 He has also worked in print and broadcast media outlets in Indonesia, where he grew up.
 Robert spent the last year co-directing a television documentary about a Barcelona-based children’s orchestra and social project, as well as working as freelance videographer, photographer and writer.
-His passion for travelling and documentaries drew him towards a role with the Whicker’s World Foundation.
+He now works for Médecins Sans Frontières.

 CONSULTANT SOCIAL MEDIA MANAGER

 Megan graduated from the University of St Andrews in 2015 with a degree in English literature and Arabic, and has chased her love of writing and languages all over the world.
 Her travel writing has been published for website The Culture Trip, where readers can follow her advice on anything from art galleries in Monaco to architecture in Montenegro.
 From milking goats in rural Bulgaria to filming documentaries in West Bank refugee camps, Megan seeks to emanate Alan Whicker’s intrepid and unapologetically explorative attitude in all of her experiences.